MuteJester/Simple_Image_Processing_Library/README.md

 ![Alt text](https://github.com/MuteJester/Cpp-Image-Handle-Class/blob/master/Examples/Pixel_Diffrence.jpg)

-A method is availabe to mark the diffrene on the image it self. for marking functionality use:
+The method is availabe to mark the difference on the image it self. functionality usage:

 void Image::Mark_Identical_Pixels(Image &Source,const char *mode);

-Passing aside another image one of 2 string which represent modes:
+Passing aside another image one of 2 strings which represent mods:
 1)"Strict" - will find and mark anything even slightly different between 2 image pixels 2)"Loose" - will find and mark pixel which share no more then a color distance of 40 between both images